mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ### [PicoShare](http://pico.rocks)

-PicoShare is a simple tool for sharing files with people.
+PicoShare is a simple tool for sharing files.

 There are a million services that will let you host and share files, but they all get in your way in one form or another.
 For example, I can't just upload a video to Google Drive and send someone a link.
 Google Drive insists on re-encoding the video, so it's a 10-minute wait before the video is even available.
 And even then, the recipient has to navigate through the Google Drive UI to even play the file.
 It's the same on Dropbox, imgur, etc.